Ghosts Through the Cracks by Sarah Zama is a historical fantasy novella set in 1920s Chicago. Meet the main good guy, Blood.

 This city of Chicago is the most puzzling place I’ve ever visited.
 Full of people.
 Full of noise.
-It’s hard to listen with all this noise around us.
-But there are voices calling.
-There are always voices calling.
-And I’ll always listen.
+It’s hard to listen when surrounded by noise like that.
+But voices are calling.
+They are always calling.
+And I will listen.

 Cansasa also called, long ago, when we first met.
-He was the one who gave me my name by calling to me.
+He was the one who gave me my new name by calling.
 Wewacipi.

 It was a crumbling world of wars, and deceit, and lies that we were living in.
-Tribes were disbanded and destroyed, we were all supposed to take up a new way of living, no matter how senseless it looked to us, no matter how wounded we still were from all the loss.
+Tribes were disbanded and destroyed.
+We were all supposed to take up a new way of living, no matter how senseless it looked or how wounded we were from all the loss.
 So many had lost so much.

 Cansasa taught me that.